 - T – Time – the timeframe for a decision

 The definition of an SQL can differ from company to company, It can often be the moment a quote is sent that brings these aspects together.
 Regardless of what method you choose, the elements within BANT will play a major part.

 We have seen that 1 in 3 MQL’s will have the budget, a real need, the decision making power and timeline.

 From SQL to Customer:

-This is the last phase of the purchasing tunnel.
-Normally completed by a sales person, but not exclusively.
+This is the last phase of the purchasing funnel.
+Normally completed by a salesperson, but not exclusively.
 Again, some online companies will complete everything digitally.

 At this stage, conversion rates can vary a lot depending on the sales team in place.
 However, marketing still has a role to play in reassuring the prospect and producing content that speeds up conversion time.